What exactly are mission trips?

 - Talking about your religion with locals

-Mission trip initiatives involve aid projects in areas like construction, healthcare, education, and childcare.
+As mentioned earlier, mission trips for non-religious groups could involve any number of aid projects in areas like construction, healthcare, education, and childcare.
 Common duties include:

 - building and repairing houses, schools, and churches